Swoyersville, Pennsylvania: Geography

 Swoyersville's terrain is flat in the south, with the northern part of the borough being hilly.
 The majority of the borough's land is urban, with some forest in the north.

 A massive pile of coal ash as high as a 17-story building is in the town, surrounded by homes.
-The pile is enough to fill 26,000 rail cars, and the mayor Christopher Concert advocates for it to be hauled away, if state and federal funding can be secured, even though he used it for sledding in the winter as a child.
+The pile includes enough to fill 26,000 rail cars, and former mayor Christopher Concert advocated for it to be hauled away, if state and federal funding could be secured, despite using it for sledding in the winter as a child.